schapi-create/apidoc-rpc-uat/md_files/README.md

 		DNS.1 = www.your-domain.com
 		```

-		Generate server Certificate.
+		Generate a server Certificate.

 		>openssl x509 -req -in ./server.csr -CA ./rootCA.pem -CAkey ./rootCA.key -CAcreateserial -out ./server.crt -days 825 -sha256 -extfile ./server.ext

-		Convert server key and certificate to DER format to import to RP-C via webserver settings API
+		Convert the server key and certificate to DER format to import to RP-C via web server settings API.

 		>openssl rsa -inform PEM -outform DER -in ./server.key -out ./server.key.der
 		>openssl x509 -inform PEM -outform DER -in ./server.crt -out ./server.crt.der

-		Convert server key and certificate to pfx format to import to RP-C via Web Service Configuration Tool
+		Convert the server key and certificate to pfx format in order to import to RP-C via SpaceLogic Certificate Configuration Tool

 		>openssl pkcs12 -export -out ./output/server.pfx -inkey server.key -in server.crt

-	- Client Certificate Authentication (Optional)
+	- Client Authentication Certificate (Optional)

-		Server can authenticate a client using Certificate.
-You can also create self-signed certificates to set this up.
+		The server can authenticate a client using the certificate.
+You can also create self-signed certificates to configure this.

-		First of all, Generate root key.
-To protect your key, please set up pass phrase.
+		First of all, generate a root key.
+To protect your key, set up a passphrase.

 		>openssl genrsa -des3 -out rootCA.key 2048

 		Then, generate a root certificate.
-You need to fill out a list of information.
+You need to enter a list of information.

 		>openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1825 -out rootCA.pem

-		Now, you need to create client key and certificate using this root certificate.
+		Now, Create a client key and a certificate using this root certificate.

-		Generate client key.
+		Generate a client key.

 		>openssl genrsa -out client.key 2048

-		Generate CSR (Certificate Signing Request).
-You need to fill out a list of information.
+		Generate a CSR (Certificate Signing Request).
+You need to enter a list of information.

 		>openssl req -new -key client.key -out client.csr

-		Generate configuration file (client.ext).
+		Generate a configuration file (client.ext).

 		```
 		authorityKeyIdentifier = keyid,issuer